JohnDing1995/run-shepherd-test/README.md

 4. Run server using `docker build --no-cache -t shepherd . && docker run -p 5000:5000 -p 5001:5001 -v /var/run/docker.sock:/var/run/docker.sock -v shepherd_clone:/srv/shepherd/shepherd_test_clone/ shepherd:latest
 `.
 5. Now you can use the system by click `test_flask_lti` on the the `A+`mian page. `LTI` protocal allows `A+` user log into `Shepherd` directly without passwords.
+### III.
+Create your own course and test the course CI.
+1. Create a group and assign yourself into the group.
+2. Create a new repoistery in the GitLab, push A+ course template (the content of folder `my_new_course`) into the new repo.
+Copy the ssh address of the repo
+3. Create a new course in the system, prefix should be match with the prefix in your group's setting.
+The repo adress should be the ssh address of the repoistery you created at step 2.
+4. Go to "Repo" page, copy the auto generated deploy key, set it as the deploy key in your GitLab repo.
+5. Now, when you push any change to your GitLab repo, the `Shepherd` will start clone and build your course, you can check real-time status and log on the build page.